ganeti/ganeti/man/htools.rst

   other backends must be selected.
 The option is described in the man page **htools**\(1).

-  The file should contain text data, line-based, with two empty lines separating sections.
+  The file should contain text data, line-based, with single empty lines separating sections.
 The lines themselves are column-based, with the pipe symbol (``|``) acting as separator.

-  The first section contains group data, with two columns:
+  The first section contains group data, with the following columns:

   - group name
   - group uuid
+  - allocation policy
+  - tags (separated by comma)

   The second sections contains node data, with the following columns:

   - node name
   - node total memory
+  - memory used by the node
   - node free memory
   - node total disk
   - node free disk